jamesthurley/thrust/README.md

 Why "a theme for Rust"?
 I was writing Rust at the time, and read [this](https://rauljordan.com/rust-concepts-i-wish-i-learned-earlier/) blog post by Raul Jordan.
 The theme used in his code samples had orange accents for the keywords and operators, and I thought that worked really well.
-I tried to find a similar existing theme I could use in VSCode, but failed.
-So I decided to make one, and this is the result.
+I couldn't find a existing similar theme for VSCode, so I decided to make one, and this is the result.

 ## Code Origins